 We value products’ stability and accuracy dear to our hearts, as we know these features very important for our users, especially in industrial application scenarios.
 Since different products have different features, they need different testing methods in various testing environments.
 In this post, I am giving you a glimpse of how we chose and tested materials for Air Temperature & Humidity Sensor and Barometric Pressure Sensor.

 In the process of designing the products, we need to consider the material’s robustness, durability as well as how it can reduce the environment’s influences such as solar radiation, reflection, and precipitation as well accumulated temperature on the sensor probes in monitoring environmental data results.
+Here you can read more about Big Bear Luxury Cabin.

 And we selected the following materials at the early stage: